iocafe/iocafe-doc/source/hw-io-abstraction/pins-library/190918-pins-jane-example.rst

       @param   app_context Void pointer, reserved to pass context structure, etc.
       @return  The function returns OSAL_SUCCESS to continue running.
-Other return values are to be interprened as reboot on micro-controller or quit the program on PC computer.
+Other return values are to be interprented as reboot on micro-controller or quit the program on PC computer.

     ****************************************************************************************************
     */